gradle/develocity-actions/README.md

   ]
 }
 ```
-By default, a summary will be added to the GitHub workflow calling the action (can be skipped with `skip-summary` is set to `true`):
+By default, a summary will be added to the GitHub workflow calling the action (can be skipped with `skip-job-summary` is set to `true`):

 ![workflow](./doc/summary-workflow.png)